Providing Innovative and Sustainable Solutions in Energy Efficient Surface Aerators

-A guide to evaluating aeration’s – Low-speed surface aeration v/s diffused aeration giving the comparison of aeration’s costs, installation costs, maintenance costs from M/s.
+A guide to evaluating aeration’s – Low speed surface aeration v/s diffused aeration giving comparison of aeration’s costs, installation costs, maintenance costs from M/s.
 Philadelphia Mixers.
 Kindly refer – Enclosure

-Now, local representatives who place the membranes at 600 mm Or 1000 mm distance or more distance which is clearly seen in their colored catalog, copy of which is enclosed herewith.
+Now, local representatives who place the membranes at 600 mm Or 1000 mm distance or more distance which is clearly seen in their coloured catalogue, copy of which is enclosed herewith.
 Since they consider 17.19 Sq.
 Ft. = 1.59 mt2 per diffuser, result in 17.19 Sq.
 Ft. / 2 Ft. length of membrane = 8.5 ft distance between two membranes (equivalent).
-This is too large a distance, which will create lots of Dead Zones at the bottom.
+This is too large distance, which will create lots of Dead Zones at bottom.

-Due to this very fewer numbers of membranes are installed and HP of blowers also reduces to a considerable low value.
-Hence, they claim that this system is more energy-efficient.
+Due to this very less numbers of membranes are installed and HP of blowers also reduce to considerable low value.
+Hence, they claim that this system is more energy efficient.
 The scenario is different.

 In India at several places we have replaced this system of diffused aeration system, comprising of membranes and blowers by our aerators.

-For one particular case, we have forwarded the inquiry to the manufacturers/dealers of a diffused aeration system.
+For one particular case we have forwarded the enquiry to the manufacturers / dealers of diffused aeration system.

 In the from one offer enclosed herewith, of Indian representatives of diffused aeration system, you will notice.